The Bankrate promise

 - Deductible and amount of building and contents coverage

 Experts agree that if it rains, it can flood.
-In fact, 98 percent of U.S. counties have been impacted by a flooding event.
 Even one of the driest spots in America, Death Valley, has had dangerous flash floods.

-Before buying a home in a flood zone, it’s important to understand how much risk you’ll be assuming.
+Before buying a home in a flood zone, it is important to understand how much risk you will be assuming.

 “One of the reasons people buy in Florida is because they want waterfront property and that waterfront property is always going to be in a flood zone.
 And even things that they say aren’t in a flood zone still could be.
 The best course of action is to research the property yourself and ask lots of questions,” says Rocco.